IstoraMandiri/meteor-qr-code-scanner/README.md

 ## Video Quality

 You can specify a [relatively](http://stackoverflow.com/a/15434766/2682159) specific video resolution if you want, but it can become a jumpy on mobile devices.
-More pixel data is needed to be analysed with higher resolutions.
+More pixel data is needed to be analyzed with higher resolutions.
 The default is 640 x 480.

 ```
 {{> qrScanner w=1024 h=768}}